 - 1. Determine the Key Management Mode employed by the algorithm used to determine the Content Encryption Key (CEK) value.
-(This is the algorithm recorded in the alg (algorithm) header parameter of the resulting JWE.) - 2.
-When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, generate a random Content Encryption Key (CEK) value.
+(This is the algorithm recorded in the alg (algorithm) Header Parameter of the resulting JWE.) - When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, generate a random Content Encryption Key (CEK) value.
 See RFC 4086 [RFC4086] for considerations on generating random values.
 The CEK MUST have a length equal to that required for the content encryption algorithm. - 3.
 When Direct Key Agreement or Key Agreement with Key Wrapping are employed, use the key agreement algorithm to compute the value of the agreed upon key.
 When Direct Key Agreement is employed, let the Content Encryption Key (CEK) be the agreed upon key.
 When Key Agreement with Key Wrapping is employed, the agreed upon key will be used to wrap the CEK. - 4.
 When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, encrypt the CEK to the recipient and let the result be the JWE Encrypted Key. - 5.
-Otherwise, when Direct Key Agreement or Direct Encryption are employed, let
+When Direct Key Agreement or Direct Encryption are employed, let the JWE Encrypted Key be the empty octet sequence. - 6.
+When Direct Encryption is employed, let the Content Encryption Key (CEK) be the shared symmetric key. - 7.
+Compute the encoded key value BASE64URL(JWE Encrypted Key). - 8.
+If the JWE JSON Serialization is being used, repeat this process (steps 1-7) for each recipient. - 9.
+Generate a random JWE Initialization Vector of the correct size for the content encryption algorithm (if required for the algorithm); otherwise, let the JWE Initialization Vector be the empty octet sequence. - 10.
+Compute the encoded initialization vector value BASE64URL(JWE Initialization Vector). - 11.
+If a zip parameter was included, compress the Plaintext using the specified compression algorithm. - 12.
+Serialize the (compressed) Plaintext into an octet sequence M.